Identify and color words according to their syllable types with this set of six multisyllable word worksheets.

 Because this resource includes an answer sheet, we recommend you print one copy of the entire file.
 Then, make photocopies of the blank worksheet for students to complete.

 Why not project the activity onto a screen and work through it as a class to save paper?
-Have students take turns coming up to the board to color-code the word blobs according to syllable type.
+Have students take turns on the board to color-code the word blobs according to syllable type.

 This resource was created by Lisamarie Del Valle, a teacher in Florida and a Teach Starter collaborator.